Belanji/DiVano/README.md

-# DiVano
+# DiVaS
-Diffusion with variation in space and Langmiur boundaries
+Diffusion with Variation in Space